 The Office of Retirement and Disability Policy is a principal advisor to the Commissioner on major policy issues.
 It serves as the agency's focal point for policy analysis and research, evaluation, and statistics.
-Both the Office of Retirement Policy and the Office of Research, Evaluation, and Statistics operate under the Deputy Commissioner for Retirement and Disability Policy.
+The Office of Retirement Policy; the Office of Research, Evaluation, and Statistics; and the Office of Research, Demonstration, and Employment support operate under the Deputy Commissioner for Retirement and Disability Policy.
 More specifically:

 - The Office of Retirement Policy provides policy analysis in the areas of Social Security reform and Social Security retirement and survivor benefits.
 It also prepares short-turnaround analyses on critical issues for the Commissioner and other policymakers.